Gadreel/javam/README.md

 You should then see output from the Java to M calls.
 Sets, gets, $d, $i,
 $o and function calls are tested.

+## Java and Signals ##

+GT.M and Java may both respond to signals.
+Sometimes this doesn't work well together.
+I have not researched this but there was a hint on a thread that  -XX:+AllowUserSignalHandlers might help.